-- 6.1.
-Foal Eligibility for Registration A foal shall be eligible to receive Rhineland registration papers when each of the following conditions are met: - 6.1.1.
-Approval of Sire and Dam A foal must have approved parents.
-In particular, the foal is eligible for Rhineland registration papers when:
+- 6.1 Foals with Fully-Approved Parents A foal shall be eligible to receive full Rhineland registration papers when each of the following conditions are met: - 6.1.1 Approval of Sire and Dam A foal must have approved parents.
+In particular, the foal is eligible for full registration papers when: - a) Sire is an Licensed Stallion or Approved Stallion, or sire is licensed and/or approved by another warmblood registry on a case-by-case basis as determined by the Mare and Stallion Committee, and

-- a) Sire is an Licensed Stallion or Approved Stallion, and - b) Dam is an Approved Mare. - 6.1.2.
-Sire Must Be Activated In order for the foal to be eligible for registration, the sire must be activated according to the following: - 6.1.2.1.
-For stallions standing inside the United States, the sire must be activated in the year of conception through payment of its stallion dues (typically by the stallion owner). - 6.1.2.2.
-For stallions not activated with the Rhineland Studbook, the foal may be registered upon payment of a Foreign Sire Fee (typically by the breeder/owner of the foal). - 6.1.2.3.
-For gelded or deceased stallions, the foal may be registered upon payment of an Inactive Stallion Fee. - 6.1.3.
-Mare Must Be Activated In order for the foal to be eligible for registration, the mare must be activated both in the year of conception and the year of foaling by payment of its mare dues, which may be paid in arrears. - 6.1.4.
-Verification of Genetic Parentage The foal must be parent verified through DNA typing. - 6.1.5.
-Production of Progeny Production of progeny can be achieved by breeding using natural service, including pasture breeding, artificial insemination, transported semen (fresh or frozen), or by embryo transfer (fresh or frozen).
+- b) Dam is an Approved Mare - 6.1.2 Sire Must Be Activated In order for the foal to be eligible for registration, the sire must be activated according to the following: - 6.1.2.1 For stallions standing inside the United States, the sire must be activated in the year of conception via payment of its stallion dues (typically by the stallion owner) - 6.1.2.2 For stallions standing outside the United States, the sire may be activated in the year of conception via payment of its stallion dues by the stallion owner or by the stallion owner's agent. - 6.1.2.3 For stallions not activated with the ARS, the foal may be registered upon payment of an Inactive Stallion Fee (typically by the breeder/owner of the foal). - 6.1.2.4 For gelded or deceased stallions, the foal may be registered upon payment of an Inactive Stallion Fee. - 6.1.3 Verification of Genetic Parentage and Microchipping The foal must be parent verified through DNA typing.
+In accordance with USEF procedures, microchips uniquely identifying the foal will be recorded on the registration papers.
+Microchips must be implanted and attested by a licensed veterinarian. - 6.1.4 Production of Progeny Production of progeny can be achieved by breeding using natural service, including pasture breeding, artificial insemination, transported semen (fresh or frozen), or by embryo transfer (fresh or frozen).
 In the case of embryo transfer, multiple foals per donor mare per breeding season may be registered.
-Clones and foals having clones in their pedigrees may not be registered. - 6.2.
-Certificate of Pedigree - 6.2.1.
-Foals Eligible for Certificate of Pedigree In the event that a foal is not otherwise eligible for Rhineland registration papers, a Certificate of Pedigree may be issued to the foal that is either (i) sired by an Approved Rhineland Stallion or a Licensed Rhineland Stallion or (ii) out of a Rhineland Main Mare Studbook Rhineland mare. - 6.2.2.
-Parent verification of the foal through DNA typing is not required but is highly recommended, particularly for fillies as a means of permanent and unequivocal identification of the horse.
+Clones and foals having clones in their pedigrees may not be registered. - Foals Without Fully-Approved Parents A foal born from at least one unapproved parent shall be eligible to receive either: 1) Rhineland Annex Papers or 2) a Certificate of Pedigree. - 6.2.1 Rhineland Annex Papers ("Annex Papers") - 6.2.1.1 Foals Eligible for Rhineland Annex Papers In the event that a foal is not otherwise eligible for full Rhineland registration, Annex Papers may be issued to the foal that is (i) sired by an unapproved stallion with an acceptable pedigree and out of an Approved Mare, or sired by an Approved Stallion or Licensed Stallion and out of an unapproved mare with an acceptable pedigree, or (iii) sired by an Approved Stallion or Licensed Stallion and out of an inspected mare with Annex Papers, or (iv) sired by an unapproved stallion with an acceptable pedigree and out of an unapproved mare with an acceptable pedigree. - 6.2.1.2 Parent verification of the foal through DNA typing shall be required. - 6.2.1.3 The Annex Papers shall contain the same information as Rhineland registration papers and conspicuously marked to indicate their status as "Rhineland Annex Papers" and "At the time of registration, one or both parents did not meet the requirements needed for full registration papers." - 6.2.1.4 There is no time limit with respect to the issuing of Annex Papers.